-Many GASAK members participate in activities such as walks to raise much-needed funds for research; traveling to the State Capital in Albany to lobby for the rights of autistic children for special services; and participating in an annual informational legislative breakfast.
+Many GASAK members participate in activities such as walks to raise much-needed funds for research.
+They also travel to the State Capital in Albany to lobby for the rights of autistic children for special services and participate in an annual informational legislative breakfast.

-Meetings are hosted in Nassau County by North Shore Child & Family Guidance Center at its Roslyn Heights headquarters on the last Thursday of each month at 10:30am -12:00pm and in Suffolk County by The Cody Center for Autism and Developmental Disabilities in Port Jefferson Station.
+Meetings are hosted by North Shore Child & Family Guidance Center at its Manhasset Marks Family Right From the Start 0-3+ Center in Manhasset on the last Thursday of each month at 10:30 a.m. – 12:00 p.m.